EFFECTIVE: 1st January 2023

 - Perform system maintenance and upgrades, and enable new features (performance of a contract or sometimes necessary for our legitimate interests);

 - Conduct statistical analyses (necessary for our legitimate interests);

-If you are an existing customer and have not otherwise opted out, or if you have opted in to receive direct marketing emails from us, we may use your personal information to send you marketing information.
-For instance, when you request information about the Services, you will be asked if you wish to opt-in to receive marketing communications from us for our products and services.
+If you are an existing customer, and have not otherwise opted out, or if you have opted in to receive direct marketing emails from us, we may use your personal information to send you marketing information.
+For instance, when you request information about the Services, you will be asked if you wish to opt in to receive marketing communications from us about our products and services.
 This is what we call direct marketing.
 We carry out direct marketing by email.